dionimf/MakeItRain-Android/README.md

 # Make It Rain (Android)

+Let me say this up front: This app is entirely built to generate income for me.
+There is no clear business case for this app, it serves no particular purpose other than entertainment, and it monetizes a completely unnecessary activity.

+With that being said, I had a lot of fun building this app, and I think it's a pretty cool idea, even though I've never been to a nightclub or thrown any large amount of money in the air.

+I'm a fan of open source software, so you'll see that this app is completely free and open source, and that I've provided signed builds that are completely ad-free for those diligent enough to find this project.

+Cheers.

 ## Disclaimer

 The Make It Rain Android App is in no way associated with the recording artist